The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Basel’s Influence: Self-Regulation Empowers Giants, Drives Global Banking Consolidation

 The model for this was the first Basel agreement on capital adequacy, which allowed the right of self-regulation to the handful of large financial institutions that operated interest rate swap warehouses and granted them higher credit ratings on the basis that they could hedge their balance sheets.
 At a stroke, this gave them a strategic funding advantage and forced anyone else who wished to compete to come to them for the tools to do it.
-Today something similar is happening thanks to Basel Two, which will confer similar advantages on the same cast of characters except this time with respect not to market-related risk, but to credit itself.
+Today, something similar is happening thanks to Basel Two, which will confer similar advantages on the same cast of characters, except this time with respect not to market-related risk but to credit itself.
 This can be expected to drive yet another wave of international banking consolidation.

 Derivatives: The Invisible Power Shaping the World Banking Industry

-The technology to drive this world is already with us and the bureaucracy is not far behind.
+The technology to drive this world is already with us, and the bureaucracy is not far behind.
 The regulatory edifice created to combat “money laundering” is no such thing.
 It will not catch the Enrons of the world because it is not meant to, but it is admirably suited to control individuals.

 The Rich Get Richer and the Poor Get Poorer: Unveiling Economic Inequality

 It is not if this seems a little far afield from the gold market.
-Physical gold is flowing into the hands of those with the cash to buy it, as evidenced by more than a decade of a widening disparity between demand and mined supply of physical gold.
-That gap has been financed as it can only be funded, by the recycling of scrap and by the collection of physical gold from national reserves.
+Physical gold flows into the hands of those with the cash to buy it, as evidenced by more than a decade of a widening disparity between demand and mined supply of physical gold.
+That gap has been financed as it can only be funded by the recycling of scrap and by the collection of physical gold from national reserves.
 This is the point.
 I suppose Robert Shiller’s of the world can criminalize cash, but they cannot suspend the workings of the international economy.

 Outsourcing Control: Unveiling the Risks and Erosion of the Social Compact

 Audit and control functions can be subcontracted to “safe” hands, but this does nothing to alter the fundamental relations of value and risk.
-Indeed, all this represents an invitation to racketeering, tax evasion, fraud, and ultimately a breakdown in the social compact.
+Indeed, all this represents an invitation to racketeering, tax evasion, fraud, and, ultimately, a breakdown in the social compact.
 Gold is flowing out of national reserves and into the hands of individuals.
 Who are they, one wonders?
 Can it all satisfy the desire for jewellery in China, India and the Middle East?
 I think not.

 © 2003 Chris Sanders